oracle-devrel/cd3-automation-toolkit/docs/connect-container-to-oci-tenancy.md

 !!! must-read "Must Read"
     - Have the details ready for Authentication mechanism you are planning to use.<br>
-    - Review **'outdir_structure_file'** parameter as per requirements.
+    - Review **outdir_structure_file** parameter as per requirements.
 It is recommended to use separate outdir structure to manage a large number of resources. <br>
     - Review Advanced Parameters Section for CI/CD setup.
 If you plan to use the toolkit with Jenkins then be ready with user details that will be used to connect to DevOps Repo in OCI.
 Specifying these parameters as **'yes'** in properties file will create Object Storage Bucket and Devops Git Repo/Project/Topic in OCI and enable toolkit usage with Jenkins.
 The toolkit supports users in primary IDCS stripes or default domains only for DevOps GIT operations.<br>
-    - Use the same customer_name for a tenancy even if the script needs to be executed multiple times.<br>

 <center>
 ``` mermaid